gadube/parallelSpeedupVisualizerPipeline/setupPython/README.md

 # Python Virtual Environment

-Installs a local version of Python (Currently v3.7.12) to ~/.local/Python-VERSION and creates a virtual environment for use with the the [AutoParVisualizer](https://github.com/vgene/AutoParVisualizer.git).
+Installs a local version of Python (Currently v3.7.12) to ~/.local/Python-VERSION and creates a virtual environment for use with [AutoParVisualizer](https://github.com/vgene/AutoParVisualizer.git).

 Usage: